Pediatric non-alcoholic fatty liver disease (NAFLD) and non-alcoholic steatohepatitis (NASH)

 • A team approach that brings together GI specialists, dietitians and a psychologist

-For example, Children’s Health dietitians know how to teach your child how to crave less sugar and choose healthier foods.
+Children can stop or reverse NAFLD by eating healthier and exercising more.
+Our dietitians know how to teach your child how to crave less sugar and choose healthier foods.
 We can also teach your child which foods will give them the best fuel to succeed at school.
+Together, we’ll come up with a plan that involves fewer calories, less sugar and less fat – and plenty of physical activity.

 Frequently Asked Questions